RobKohr/github-hook-handler/README.md

 * Setup your git repo somewhere else on the server
 * update the values in local.config.js
 * Go to https://github.com/your/repo-url and click settings -> webhooks -> add webhook
-* Set the payload url to be http://github-hook-handler-server-url.com:port/postPathFromConfig
+* Set the payload url to be http://example.com:port/postPathFromConfig (post path should be unguessable)
 * Just the push event, and then add webook
 * `node server.js` (or use forever or nodemon to keep it up in case of crash)
 * Test by pushing up a commit to the main branch
-* See the log at http://github-hook-handler-server-url.com:port
+* See the log at http://example.com.com:port